Filter and Sort

 Advisor(s): Mikaela Stewart Biology

 BRCA1 protects genomic stability by signaling for the homologous recombination pathway, DNA repair, and transcriptional regulation.
-A pathogenic mutation in the BRCA1 region causes a higher predisposition to the development of breast and ovarian cancer.
-Our lab is exploring the different enzymatic functions of BRCA1 by looking at its role in histone ubiquitylation, leading to transcriptional regulation of certain parts of the genome.
-Join us to see our plan for connecting molecular mechanisms of a large, multi-functional gene to the phenotype of an organism.
+A pathogenic mutation in BRCA1 causes a higher predisposition to the development of breast and ovarian cancer.
+BRCA1 acts as a scaffold for many dynamic protein complexes, as well as functions as an E3 ligase towards various substrates.
+We do not know which if these interactions and substrates are tied to the many phenotypes associated with BRCA1 dysfunction.
+Our lab is exploring the importance of BRCA1 E3 ligase activity toward the substrate histone H2A.
+Using structural and biochemical assays we designed a BRCA1 mutant that maintains other critical BRCA1 interactions and substrates but specifically eliminates nucleosome ubiquitylation.
+This mutant allows us to connect this specific BRCA1 function to downstream phenotypes at an organismal level.
 A homolog of BRCA1 is conserved in C. elegans as BRC-1.
-We propose that mononucleosome ubiquitylation is a key mechanism contributing to the cellular functions of BRC-1.
-Understanding the significance of mononucleosome ubiquitylation in BRC-1 with C. elegans gives insight into the mechanisms of genetic variations in BRCA1 and further expands C. elegans’ function as a model organism.
-We have generated a C. elegans mutant with two point mutations that alter the ability of BRC-1 protein to interact with the nucleosome and ubiquitinate histone H2A while retaining all other functions.
+We propose that nucleosome monoubiquitylation is a key mechanism contributing to some cellular functions of BRC-1, including DNA damage accumulation and transcriptional regulation of cytochrome p450 genes.
+We have generated a C. elegans mutant strain with these two specific point mutations that alter the ability of BRC-1 protein to interact with the nucleosome and ubiquitylate histone H2A while retaining all other functions.
 We hypothesize this mutation increases DNA damage accumulation and disrupts transcriptional regulation to establish nucleosome ubiquitylation as a necessary precursor for these, but likely not all, BRC-1 functions.
-We compare three strains of C. elegans (wildtype, brc-1 knockout, and our mononucleosome ubiquitylation-deficient mutant) in different conditions designed to induce cellular stress or DNA damage accumulation.
+We compare three strains of C. elegans (wildtype, brc-1 knockout, and our nucleosome monoubiquitylation-deficient mutant) in different conditions designed to induce cellular stress or DNA damage accumulation.
 We find that BRC-1 nucleosome ubiquitylation contributes to embryonic survival under standard conditions as well as DNA damage-inducing conditions.
-We also share preliminary results regarding the role of nucleosome ubiquitylation in transcription regulation and reactive oxygen species generation.
-Our findings further the understanding of the many enzymatic functions of the large BRCA1 gene.
+Preliminary results also indicate an intermediate response regarding the role of nucleosome ubiquitylation in transcription regulation of cytochrome p450 genes.
+These findings help us better connect specific BRCA1 activity with downstream functions in the organism.
+We hope this project can be used as a blueprint for how protein structure to function relationships can be explored with the powerful C. elegans.

 View Presentation